 Using genomic DNA obtained from the submitted specimen, repeat analysis is performed via standard PCR fragment analysis to identify alleles with 100 or fewer repeats and the Asuragen AmplideX PCR/CE DMPK kit to identify alleles with >100 repeats.
 Nucleotide repeat numbers up to 50 are reported with an accuracy of +/- 2 repeats and repeat numbers from 50-200 are reported with an accuracy of +/- 5 repeats.
-The exact number of repeats cannot be determined for alleles with >200 repeats.
+The exact number of repeats cannot be determine for alleles with >200 repeats.
 Internal standards are analyzed along with clinical samples to evaluate assay performance.
 Southern blot analysis is required to determine the number of repeats in alleles larger than this, but is not completed as part of this test.
+Southern blot analysis is not available through GeneDx for prenatal samples.